MateuszOtmianowski/PythonNotes/Notes.md

 - using curly brackets ("{" and "}"), we can indicate that a pattern should repeat.
 If we were matching any 4-digit number, we could repeat the pattern "[0-9]" 4 times by writing "[0-9]{4}";
 - findall() returns a list of substrings that match the provided regular expression. re.findall("[a-z]", "abc123") would return ["a", "b", "c"], since those are the substrings that match the regular expression;

+##'time' module
+- The time module deals primarily with Unix timestamps.
+A Unix timestamp is a simple floating point value, with no explicit mention of day, month, or year.
+This floating point value represents the number of seconds that have passed since the epoch.
+The epoch is the first second of the year 1970.
+So, a timestamp of 0.0 would represent the epoch, and a timestamp of 60.0 would represent one minute after the epoch.
+Any date after 1970 can be represented this way;
+- To get the Unix timestamp for the current time, we use the time() function within the time module;
+- We can convert a timestamp to a more human-readable form using the gmtime() function within the time module.
+The gmtime() function takes a timestamp as an argument, and returns an instance of the struct_time class.
+Each struct_time instance has some properties that represent the current time.
+The following integer values are just a few of these properties:
+        - tm_year: The year of the timestamp
+        - tm_mon: The month of the timestamp (1-12)
+        - tm_mday: The day in the month of the timestamp (1-31)
+        - tm_hour: The hour of the timestamp (0-23)
+        - tm_min: The minute of the timestamp (0-59)
+- the time module deals primarily with timestamps in UTC.
+The datetime module has better support for working extensively with dates.
+With datetime, it is easier to work with different time zones and perform arithmetic (adding days, for example) on dates;
+- The datetime module contains a datetime class to represent points in time. datetime instances look similar to struct_time instances, and have the following properties: year, month, day, hour, minute, second, microsecond.
+To get the datetime instance representation of the current time, the datetime class has a now() class method.
+Class methods are called on the class itself, so we would write datetime.datetime.now() to create a datetime instance representing the current time.
+The first datetime is the module, .datetime is the class, and .now() is the class method;
+- We know how to represent dates, but we'd also like to perform arithmetic on dates.
+Since adding a day, week, month, etc. to a date can be tedious to do from scratch, the datetime module provides the timedelta class.
+We can create an instance of the timedelta class that represents a span of time.
+Then we can add or subtract it from instances of the datetime class ex. diff = datetime.timedelta(weeks = 3, days = 2);
+- strftime() takes a formatted string as its input.
+Format strings contain special indicators, usually preceded by a "%" character, that indicate where a certain value should go. march3 = datetime.datetime(year = 2010, month = 3, day = 3) /n pretty_march3 = march3.strftime("%b %d, %Y") /n
+- Just as we can convert a datetime object into a formatted string, we can also convert a formatted string into a datetime object.
+The datetime class (datetime.datetime) contains a class method called strptime() which takes two arguments: the date string (e.g. "Mar 03, 2010"), the format string (e.g. "%b %d, %Y") ex. datetime.datetime.strptime("Mar 03, 2010", "%b %d, %Y");
+- datetime.datetime.fromtimestamp() is used to convert the Unix timestamp to a datetime;

+Numpy:
+- to read in dataset use genfromtxt(), we need to pass a keyword argument called delimiter that indicates what character is the delimiter ex. np.genfromtxt('world_alcohol.csv',delimiter=',');
+- we can directly construct arrays from lists using the array() method;
+- we can use the shape property on arrays to figure out how many elements are in an array.
+For vectors, the shape property contains a tuple with 1 element.
+A tuple is a kind of list where the elements can't be changed;
+- Each value in a NumPy array has to have the same data type.
+You can check the data type of a NumPy array using the dtype property;
+-